galloramiro/galloramiro.github.io/talks/fight_against_the_rabbit_hole/presentation.md

 --

-### Ask for acceptance criteras that can be used to
+### Ask for acceptance criteria that can be used to
 - Create a test {class="fragment"}
-- Understand if the ticket if complete {class="fragment"}
+- Understand if the ticket is complete {class="fragment"}

 --

-### Ask for dev resoruces
+### Ask for dev resources
-- This belong to... what micro service? {class="fragment"}
+- This belongs to... what micro service? {class="fragment"}
-- This belong to... what function, or class? {class="fragment"}
+- This belongs to... what function, or class? {class="fragment"}
-- Do we have PR's with similar things? {class="fragment"}
+- Do we have PRs with similar things? {class="fragment"}
-- Do this feature have a flow diagram? {class="fragment"}
+- Does this feature have a flow diagram? {class="fragment"}
-- Do this feature have a document? {class="fragment"}
+- Does this feature have a document? {class="fragment"}
-- Do this feature have a test plan? {class="fragment"}
+- Does this feature have a test plan? {class="fragment"}
-- What are the upstream service impacted? {class="fragment"}
+- What are the upstream services impacted? {class="fragment"}
 - What are the downstream services involved? {class="fragment"}

 ---